Aniruddha775/Aniruddha775/README.md

-# Hi there! 👋 I’m Aniruddha Dhar Chowdhury,
+# Hi there! 👋 I’m Aniruddha Dhar Chowdhury
 A passionate Full Stack Developer currently pursuing my B.Tech in Computer Science and Engineering.
 My journey in tech has led me to explore a wide range of fields, from building scalable web applications to diving deep into Deep Learning and AI projects.
 I love solving complex problems, building innovative solutions, and continuously expanding my skills through hands-on projects and research.
 Feel free to check out my repositories to explore my work and contributions!